-Spain has 11,722 subsidiaries of foreign companies in the Industry, Trade and Non-financial Services sectors.
+Spain has 14,761 subsidiaries of foreign companies in the Industry, Trade and Non-financial Services sectors.

-Contribution to the economy of subsidiaries of foreign companies in Spain, 2020
+Contribution to the economy of subsidiaries of foreign companies in Spain, 2021

-Source: National Institute of Statistics, September 2022
+Source: National Institute of Statistics, September 2023

-- At the end of 2020, there were 11,722 subsidiaries of foreign companies in Spain in the industrial, trade and non-financial services sectors, according to the latest data from the National Institute of Statistics, 10% more than the previous year, and 20% more than 2018. - Of these, 46% are concentrated in Services, 35% in Trade and 19% in Industry. - The volume of jobs generated by foreign subsidiaries is close to 1.8 million people, 16% of the people employed in Spain in the sectors analysed. - The impact of the COVID-19 pandemic was notable on the main FDI indicators: in 2020, there was a decrease (-9.5%) in their turnover, although the drop was less than the average reduction in Spanish companies (-14.2%).
-Even so, these companies' turnover was over half billion euros (502,904M). - Foreign subsidiaries represent just 0.5% of the total number of companies in Spain.
-However, their impact is significant, as they account for 30% of purchases and work carried out by other companies.
+- At the end of 2021, there were 14,761 subsidiaries of foreign companies in Spain in the industrial, trade and non-financial services sectors, according to the latest data from the National Institute of Statistics, 26% more than the previous year, and 38% more than 20192. - Of these, 48% are concentrated in Services, 32% in Trade and 21% in Industry. - The volume of jobs generated by foreign subsidiaries exceeds 2 million, 15% of the people employed in Spain in the sectors analysed. - In 2021, their revenue amounted to €591,963 million, which was 18% higher than the figure recorded in 2020, a year that was affected by the COVID-19 health crisis.
+It also exceeded the turnover achieved by foreign multinational subsidiaries in 2019 by 6.5%. - Foreign subsidiaries represent just 0.5% of the total number of companies in Spain. - However, the investment in tangible assets made by foreign multinational companies accounts for almost one-third (33%) of all the investment made by companies in Spain.

-- Average wages in subsidiaries of foreign companies are 29% higher than the national average.
-These salaries have grown 7.2% compared to 2011. - Their turnover represented 29% of the national total in 2020, and has grown 19.1% since 2011. - Their contribution to Spanish exports is very significant: 41% of exports are made by subsidiaries with foreign capital.
-This figure rises to 50% in the case of industrial subsidiaries. - The 10 main investor countries in Spain concentrate 79% of the subsidiaries and 87% of the turnover. - According to OECD data, the foreign value added contained in Spanish exports amounts to 23.8%, compared to an average of 8.4% in OECD countries. - According to Eurostat's latest data, in 2019, the subsidiaries of foreign companies in Spain in industry and construction spent 1,821 million on R+D (20.7% of total business expenditure) and employed 22,647 workers in this activity.
+- Average wages in subsidiaries of foreign companies are 35% higher than the national average.
+These salaries have grown 9% compared to 2013. - Their turnover represented 27.5% of the national total in 2020 and has grown 36% since 2013. - Their contribution to Spanish exports is very significant: 40% of exports are made by subsidiaries with foreign capital.
+This figure rises to 49% in the case of industrial subsidiaries. - Subsidiaries from European countries make up 78% of all subsidiaries in Spain and account for 76% of the turnover.
+Subsidiaries from the American continent represent 14% of the subsidiaries in Spain and 16% of the turnover. - The productivity of foreign-owned subsidiaries is 57% higher than the average of Spanish companies.
+In 2021, it reached €68,307 per employee, compared to €43,394 per employee for the latter.

+According to Eurostat's latest data, in 2019, the subsidiaries of foreign companies in Spain in industry and construction spent 1,821 million on R+D (20.7% of total business expenditure) and employed 22,647 workers in this activity.